If you do nothing else, make sure you are starting your test preparation early!

-I can write book on the horror stories of families who come to me with a senior who has not taken a single SAT or ACT.
-These students are usually bright, have good GPAs (at least good enough to qualify for scholarship if they had a decent test score), but are too late to take the test and get results back before application deadlines for most of the best scholarships.
+I can write a book on the horror stories of families who come to me with a senior who has not taken a single SAT or ACT.
+These students are usually bright, have good GPAs (at least good enough to qualify for a scholarship if they had a decent test score), but are too late to get test preparation, take the test, and get results back before application deadlines for most of the best scholarships.

 But it is not their fault.
 It is not the mission of public schools to place students in college so there is no emphasis on college admissions.
 Yes, schools offer AP and IB courses that can translate to college credit, but the actual “nuts & bolts” logistics of preparing students for college is usually absent.

 Private schools, as a whole, are not much better.
 Indeed, many are worse.
 Although there are individual private schools that have extensive college readiness programs and the proper professional staff to help engineer a college admission and scholarship path, the vast majority of smaller private schools – at best – have a staff member assigned as the college counselor as an additional duty.
 These folks have little or no training and rely upon their own college experience from 20-30 years ago.
 Many are still paying off their college loans.
 Not a good source of college advice.

 Enough about that.

 We start as early as the 4th grade because we have an extensive Duke TIP program.
 Unless you have a student in Duke TIP, you don’t need to start that early.